 We may put it another way: Israel is the only country I can think of that, de jure, does not belong to all its citizens.
 (I am not saying that other countries actually operate as though they belonged to their citizens.)
 As the self-proclaimed “Jewish State,” Israel is said to belong not to its citizens but to the Jewish People worldwide.
 Under the “Law of Return,” anyone who qualifies as a Jew (that is, has a Jewish mother and hasn't converted to another religion or was converted to Judaism by an approved rabbi) may become a full citizen merely by moving to Israel.
 Note the word “return.”
 A Jewish person who “makes aliyah” need not have ever lived in Israel, so she would not literally be returning.
 (It’s merely assumed, despite reasons for assuming otherwise, that her ancient ancestors might have once lived in Palestine.)

 On the other hand, a Palestinian who was one of the million-plus Arabs driven from their villages in 1948 (or even earlier) and 1967 and who could therefore actually return to her home is prohibited from doing so.
 Her home has long been confiscated, perhaps demolished.
 In fact her entire village may have been leveled to make way for an exclusively Jewish town.
-(Over 400 such villages were destroyed during the period of Israeli independence.)
+(Over 400 such villages were destroyed after the declaration of Israeli independence.)